vanstyn/RapidApp/README.md

 ```

 RapidApp can either be installed as a module or simply ran directly out of a local directory.
-To install as a module (recommended, to auto install dependencies):
+To install as a module (recommended, to auto install dependencies - requires Dist::Zilla):

 ```
   dzil build
   cpanm RapidApp-0.99004.tar.gz  # or whatever the current version is
 ```

+Obviously, once RapidApp is on CPAN it will just be ```cpanm RapidApp```

 Alternatively, to just run out of the local directory, you just need to add the lib directory to your @INC and also set the environment variable for the share_dir.
 For example: